froggercat-work/Quoridor/README.md

 3. If you need to re-install the node packages using a Homestead VirtualBox virtual machine running on Windows, do an `rm -rf` to clear all the packages, then do `sudo yarn install --no-bin-links`.
     * Yarn is able to skip a failing optional dependency.
-    * No bin links is necessary as the vagrant VirtualBox Homestead machine was not able to create the bin links for teh acorn package install.
+    * No bin links is necessary as the vagrant VirtualBox Homestead machine hosted on Windows was not able to create the bin links for the acorn package install.

 ### Developer software versions
 * Operating system: Windows 10 Home version 1709, OS Build 16299.192